Florida Panther National Wildlife

 State Archives of Florida, Florida Memory, Photo Credit Peter B. Gallagher

 Burns are effective in reducing the competition with native plants, plus they help to prevent uncontrolled burns which are caused by the numerous lightning strikes that occur during the rainy season.
-They also help to create more space for animals such as the white tailed deer which is the primary food source of the panther.

-With lush vegetation, an abundance of water, a warm climate, and a plentiful supply of deer, rabbit, racoon, fox, wood stork, and other species, the Refuge has helped the panther slowly regrow in number.
+With lush vegetation, an abundance of water, the warm Florida weather, and a plentiful supply of deer, rabbit, racoon, fox,

 The Florida Panther National Wildlife Refuge is responsible for promoting better understanding and cooperation between the residents surrounding the area and the agency so the goal of protecting this big cat will succeed.